myduino/Hibiscus-Sense-Arduino/Exercise_07_RGB_LED/README.md

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/schematic-exercise-seven.png" width="500"></a></p>

 To control usual RGB LED, we can generate the PWM signal output to its indivial lead to produce different colour of RGB LED.

+## Install Adafruit NeoPixel Library
-Since, our RGB LED on Hibiscus Sense is WS2812, we need to use [Adafruit_Neopixel](https://github.com/adafruit/Adafruit_NeoPixel) library to control the colour of RGB LED using single-wire connection.
-Prior to program the ESP32, we need to install the library from Arduino IDE's Library Manager, as on the image below.
+Let's use [Adafruit_Neopixel](https://github.com/adafruit/Adafruit_NeoPixel) library, to easily program the ESP32 to control the colour of WS2812 RGB LED using single-wire connection.
+Following the image below:
+1. On the Arduino IDE, go to the Library Manager.
+2. Search for **`adafruit neopixel`**.
+3. Look for **Adafruit NeoPixel** by Adafruit, click the **INSTALL** button and wait until the installation process is done and the status on the library is *`1.12.x installed`*.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-seven-b.png" width="700"></a></p>